 The Strøget in Copenhagen, Denmark is one of Europe's longest pedestrian-only shopping streets.
-Established as a car-free zone in 1962, this shopping district stretches over a little under a mile in the heart of medieval Copenhagen and features countless smaller and larger shops in all price ranges.
+Established as a car-free zone in 1962, this shopping district stretches over a little under a mile through the heart of medieval Copenhagen and features countless boutiques and larger shops in all price ranges.

 On signs in Copenhagen, you'll see its Danish name Strøget, but it is also commonly spelled Stroget in American travel guides.

 If you want to do some shopping in Copenhagen, the Strøget is a must-see, and even if shopping doesn't interest you, there's plenty to see and do including grabbing a traditional Danish dinner, watching the Royal Guard march to Rosenborg Castle, and seeing one of the many street performers that have become famous in the area.

 Along the Strøget, you'll pass the streets Frederiksberggade, Gammel Torv, Nygade, Vimmelskaftet, Amagertorv and finally Østergade, each of which branches off to a number of smaller shopping districts and historical buildings.

 At the other end of the Strøget is a place called Kongens Nytorv (Kings New Square) with shops and theaters, and toward this end of the Strøget, you'll run across countless expensive designer boutiques such as Gucci, Chanel, Louis Vuitton, Boss, and many other big names.

 The Strøget's specialty stores include iconic brands such as the Royal Copenhagen porcelain factory and Georg Jensen Silver.
 Also be sure to stop by Europe's only Guinness World Records Museum, a must-see on Strøget, which has a life-size statue of the world's tallest man at its entrance.